-Transparency is the T in the definition of SMART budgeting (Specific, Measurable, Accountable, Responsive and Transparent).
+In the definition of SMART budgeting, the T stands for transparent.
 A budget is transparent if it is easily accessible and understandable by the general public.
 The Center on Budget and Policy Priorities in Washington, as part of a study of the New Jersey budget, states that transparency will have a major impact on the following three areas: